Edson Pinheiro

 Edson Cavalcante Pinheiro (born 3 June 1979) is a Brazilian Paralympic athlete.
 He represented Brazil at the 2008 Summer Paralympics, at the 2012 Summer Paralympics and at the 2016 Summer Paralympics and he won the bronze medal in the men's 100 metres T38 event in 2016.
+Além disso conquistou sete medalhas em quadro edições dos jogos Parapan-Americanos e quatro medalhas em campeonatos mundiais.